dancostinel/simple_behat/Readme.md

 ```
 project$ php bin/console fos:user:create user user@gmail.com user
 ```
 * Make symfony redirect to the profile page, after a successfull login attempt.
-The default behaviour of symfony is to redirect to homepage after a successfull login
+The default behaviour of symfony is to redirect to homepage after a successfull login, and the test will try to find the text "Logged in as user" in homepage, and we neet to search for it in `profile` page.
 ```
 # app/config/security.yml:
 security: